 Rear Adm.
 Mike Dumont is a native of Brunswick, Maine, and was commissioned a second lieutenant in the U.S. Army.
 In addition to a Bachelor of Arts from the University of Southern Maine, Dumont holds a Juris Doctor from Suffolk University Law School, a Master of Science (M.S.) in Strategic Studies from the U.S. Army War College and an M.S. in National Security Strategy from the National War College.

-He served five years on active duty as an Army aviator and paratrooper.
-He held positions as an aviation company executive officer, flight platoon leader in the Middle East, and a Task Force executive officer in Central America.
+He served five years on active duty as an Army aviator and paratrooper, holding positions as a company executive officer, flight platoon leader in the Middle East and a Task Force executive officer in Central America.
 Upon leaving the Army, he affiliated with the U.S. Navy Reserve as a naval aviator.

 Dumont has commanded Helicopter Combat Support Special Squadron (HCS) 4; the Navy Reserve unit of USS George Washington (CVN 73); the Navy Detachment at Site-R; the Navy Reserve unit of the Office of the Chief of Naval Operations for Operations, Plans & Strategy (OPNAV N3/N5); and the Joint Reserve Unit of the U.S. Military Delegation to the NATO Military Committee in Brussels, Belgium.